drewbrinkley/drewbrinkley.github.io/_posts/2022-04-20-Backing-Up-Files-With-Rsync.md

 I opened up my cron table and added the _--delete_ flag to my script:  ```0 2 * * * rsync -avue --delete ssh /<local_path>/ <user_name>@<IP_address>:<remote_path>```.
 I added a new file named _Test2.md_ and deleted my original test file, _Test.md_ on RP1 so I could check the functionality the next day.
 - __I broke things.__  When I checked in on the status of RP2 the next day, I discovered that things had not gone according to plan.
 The original test file, _Test.md_, was still on the NAS even though I had deleted it on RP1.
 Also, the new test file, _Test2.md_, had not been copied over.
 - __Confirming the job ran.__ After a couple days of optimistically checking, I was unable to observe any difference in the NAS's archive directory.
 I had also made some real changes to files in RP1, and nothing was syncing with RP2.
 I decided to check the log files on RP1 to see if my cron job was running.
-I opened up a Terminal window oand navigated to the ```/var/log``` directory, then used ```cat syslog``` to display the system log.
+I opened up a Terminal window oand navigated to the ```/var/log``` directory, then used ```cat syslog``` to display the contents of the system log file.
 I scrolled back to 2:00 a.m. and verified that my cron Rsync job initiated, but there was a message stating that it failed to execute due to "--delete:  No such file or directory."
 - __Fixing the script.__  I hit the internet to research what was wrong with my script.
 I realized that the _-e_ flag was expecting to see a protocol for the remote connection, and my command was telling it to use _--delete_ instead of _ssh_ now.
 A quick change to the order of my syntax resolved that, and the format of the final command was  ```0 2 * * * rsync -avue ssh --delete /<local_path>/ <user_name>@<IP_address>:<remote_path>```.
 When I checked the status the next day, I confirmed that all the changes (additions, modifications, and deletions) in RP1 were syncing to RP2.